Chapter 7 or Chapter 13?

 If you’ve incurred substantial medical bills—a large and all-too-common contributor to personal bankruptcy filings—or if you’ve gone through a divorce or experienced other personal turmoil, you may be considering filing for bankruptcy protection.
 You may have options, though, so you want to understand the different form bankruptcy can take and what might be appropriate for you.
+A bankruptcy attorney can help you decide between Chapter 7 or Chapter 13 bankruptcy filing.

 As a consumer (as opposed to a business), the two most common types of bankruptcy filings available are under Chapter 7 and Chapter 13.
 Chapter 7, also known as liquidation, allows you to permanently discharge certain debts (meaning you’ll never have to pay on them again) but requires that you turn over to a trustee for sale any property or assets with net value in excess of exemptions you are entitled to claim.
 There are a few things you need to know about a Chapter 7 bankruptcy filing, though: